 I am bringing a pooch home.
 What should I do if I doubt my puppy’s diet?

-Without a doubt, the first thing to do is to consult your four-legged friend’s attending veterinarian, who will be able to give you all the information you need to feed him properly and ensure his healthy growth.
+The first thing to do is consult your four-legged friend’s attending veterinarian.
+The veterinarian can provide all the necessary information to feed your pet correctly and ensure his healthy growth.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.